 Visit one of the sandbox sites linked above or better yet, install the plugin on a test site and try it out yourself.

 Let’s now turn our attention to what kinds of things we can be doing to get ready for WordPress 5.0, followed by some resources that can help us along the way.

 While the editor interface is the most drastic change and will predominantly affect your writers and editors, WordPress website administrators have a responsibility to manage the process of preparing their team and website for Gutenberg’s release.

 Web administrators should:

 - Dive into Gutenberg themselves.
-Even if you don’t write or publish on WordPress, you should read up on Gutenberg WordPress 5.0 to at least gain a passing familiarity with it, assemble a resource list for your team and visit a sandbox testing site like frontenberg to see what your writers and publishers will be dealing with.
+Even if you don’t write or publish on WordPress, you should read up on Gutenberg WordPress 5.0.
+Gain a least a passing familiarity with it, assemble a resource list for your team and visit a sandbox testing site like frontenberg to see what your writers and publishers will be dealing with.

 - Meet with, or notify, all of your site’s editors, authors and contributors who interact with the pages’ and posts’ editing interface.
 Explain the coming change, visit one of the sandbox sites together and provide helpful links (several are provided below) to articles or videos on Gutenberg.
 Explain to them that they will still be able to use the classic editor and show them how to find that.
 Provide a testing environment where they can experiment making posts the new way with blocks.